iconnect/regex/lib/README-regex.md

 ## regex and regex-examples

+The library and tutorial, tests and examples have been split across two packages:

-  * the `regex` package contains the regex library
+  * the `regex` package contains the regex library and
-  * the `regex-examples` package contains the tutorial, tests and example programs
+  * the `regex-examples` package contains the tutorial, tests and example programs.

 ## Road Map